 - June 17, 2013: The Grand Forks City Council passes a local non-discrimination ordinance protecting city employees and city job applicants from employment discrimination based on sexual orientation and gender identity.
 In October 2013, the city passed an additional ordinance banning anti-LGBT housing discrimination.
 The ordinances are the first of their kind in North Dakota and build momentum toward additional conversations around LGBT non-discrimination in other cities.

 - 2013-2015: Local and national organizations engage in conversations about who LGBT North Dakotans are, and support for fully comprehensive non-discrimination grows.

 - February 17, 2015: In a historic first, the Republican-controlled Senate in North Dakota votes 25-22 to advance a bill extending comprehensive protections from discrimination based on sexual orientation or gender identity.
 The bill is later voted down on April 2 by the House – but its Senate passage builds undeniable momentum statewide.

-The following municipalities protect city employees from discrimination on the basis of their sexual orientation and gender identity, and protect residents from anti-LGBT housing discrimination:
+The following municipalities protect city employees from discrimination on the basis of their sexual orientation and gender identity, and protect residents from anti-LGBTQ housing discrimination: